Women in the media: give the stereotypes a makeover

 Women and the media: the figures don’t add up

 And what of those ‘celebrities without make-up shocker!’ articles in gossip mags?
-While magazines might insist they run them to make us 'normal' people feel better about ourselves, the opposite is true.
-In a recent survey by Girlguiding 88% of girls said they think newspapers and magazines should stop criticising women’s bodies.
+While magazines might insist they run them to make us non-celebrities feel better about ourselves, the opposite is true.
+In a recent survey by Girlguiding (PDF) (2,041KB) 88% of girls said they think newspapers and magazines should stop criticising women’s bodies.

 By helping your daughter critically assess the media she consumes, you'll help her develop an objective eye and avoid potentially damaging comparisons.
 As she learns to distinguish between what she likes and doesn’t like about the appearance of women in the public eye, she’ll also feel more confident expressing and enjoying her own style choices.